aayushsss1/aayushsss1/README.md

 # Aayush Subramaniam

-Hey there, welcome to my GitHub profile! 👋
+Hey there! 👋

-I'm a Computer Science graduate student at SUNY Buffalo, passionate about Machine Learning and Cloud Computing.
+I'm a Computer Science graduate student at the University at Buffalo, passionate about Machine Learning and Cloud Computing

 Here you'll find some of my projects and contributions!

 ## About Me

 - 🌍 Buffalo, New York
-- 🎓 Masters in Computer Science at SUNY Buffalo
+- 🎓 MS Computer Science at UB
 - 💼 Currently on the lookout for Summer (2025) Internships in the United States!
-- 🌱 Actively learning more about the end-to-end ML lifecycle of model training, deployment, and serving on Kubernetes
+- 🌱 Actively learning the full ML lifecycle, from training to deploying and serving robust models
 <!--

 ## Experience